 Like many people with chronic illness, my life is shaped by fatigue, pain, and mobility issues.
 However, mast cell “allergies” or triggers present unique challenges with life threatening consequences.
 As a result, most people are downright scared to give me a gift.

 Well, technically everyone.
 On my birthday this year.
 I’m not bitter.

 So here is my gift guide for people with mast cell disease.
 Because I think we deserve gifts!

 - Delivery services

 My favorites are Amazon Prime and Instacart.
 Leaving the house is difficult for people with mast cell disease.
 Delivery services allow us to avoid a myriad of triggers, while getting what we need.

 - Air filter

 The most expensive item on my wishlist is an Austin Air Filter.
-I have one in my enclosed office at work, creating a safe space for me to breathe.
+I have one at work and one at home.
+The Healthmate Plus helps me combat laundry fumes.

 I always carry a Vogmask in my purse to filter out chemicals, smoke, and pollen.
 It’s great to have more than one design to choose from!
 I prefer the Medium + size.
 If you get a mask that is too small, you will struggle to breathe.

 Winter is coming and every year it destroys my sensitive skin.
 Vanicream was developed at the Mayo Clinic, and is my personal favorite moisturizer.